NationalGenomicsInfrastructure/miarka-provision/docs/setup.md

 The singularity image is built from a Docker image whose definition file is available at `docker/Dockerfile`.

 To build the singularity image, clone this repository and run `docker/build_singularity.sh`.
 This will create a singularity image, `miarka-ansible.<commit hash>.sif` in the working directory.
-The image itself is not dependent onchanges to the miarka-provision repo, with the exception to changes in the `docker` folder.
+The image itself is not dependent on changes to the miarka-provision repo, with the exception to changes in the `docker` folder.
 For clarity, the image will be tagged with the git commit hash of the repo that the image was built from.

 The singularity image can be then be uploaded to `miarka3` and used for deployment.
 When you are confident that the image is stable and should be used in production, move it to the `/vulpes/ngi/deploy` folder and move the `miarka-ansible.sif` symlink to point to this image.